Armenia–European Union relations: 2010–2015

+2017

 On 24 February 2017, Tigran Sargsyan, the Chairman of the Eurasian Economic Commission stated that Armenia's stance was to cooperate and work with both the European Union and the Eurasian Economic Union.
 Sargsyan added that although Armenia is part of the Eurasian Economic Union, a revised European Union Association Agreement between Armenia and the EU would be finalized shortly.

-On 27 February 2017, the European Union and Armenia finalized a new agreement on deepening their political and economic ties.
-Armenian president, Serzh Sargsyan, met with European Council President Donald Tusk and other high-ranking officials in Brussels.
-The new Comprehensive and Enhanced Partnership Agreement will expand and broaden the scope of relations between the EU and Armenia, but will not be an Association Agreement.
+On 27 February 2017, the European Union and Armenia finalized a new Comprehensive and Enhanced Partnership Agreement.
+While not an Association Agreement, it advances bilateral relations between the EU and Armenia, and regulates cooperation in political and economic sectors, while enhancing trade relations.
+The agreement is also designed to bring Armenian laws and regulations gradually closer to the EU acquis.
 It was signed by Armenia and all EU member states on 24 November 2017.

-Developments since 2017

-2017
+On 15 March 2017, president of Armenia Serzh Sargsyan announced that Armenia currently takes part in a number of EU agreements and programs and that the EU is an important partner.

-On 3 April 2017, the Armenian prime minister, Karen Karapetyan said that Armenia tends to become a bridge between the European Union, Eurasian Union, and other economic blocs.
+On 3 April 2017, the Armenian prime minister, Karen Karapetyan, said that Armenia tends to become a bridge between the European Union, Eurasian Union, and other economic blocs.
 He also said Armenia's membership in the Eurasian Economic Union would not affect its growing relationship with the EU.

 A new political alliance in Armenia, comprising several pro-Western parties, had campaigned on opposing further integration into the Eurasian Economic Union and pledged to seek a Free Trade Agreement with the European Union in the 2017 Armenian parliamentary election.
 Following the 2017 election, the European External Action Service spokesperson Maja Kocijancic said that the EU is committed to a stable, democratic and prosperous future for Armenia and that the EU would strengthen political dialogue and continue supporting economic and social reform in Armenia.
 Meanwhile, the President of Armenia, Serzh Sargsyan, stated that Armenia seeks to build stronger ties with both Russia and the EU during an election speech.